Atry/partials/TwoLayerNet.ipynb.11.markdown

-﻿Like the last article, we use `softmax` as the classifier.
+﻿Like the last section, we use `softmax` as the classifier.